-I am a second-year PhD student in Computer Science at Columbia University, where I am advised by Augustin Chaintreau and Cliff Stein.
-I am interested in the general realms of {social networks, fairness, redistricting, and mechanistic interpretability}.
-Other things I think are cool include {sampling, spatial data, online graph algorithms, and electoral dynamics}.
+I am a third-year PhD student in Computer Science at Columbia University, where I am advised by Augustin Chaintreau and Cliff Stein.
+Broadly speaking, I am interested in {social networks, fairness, redistricting, and elections}.
+Other things I think are cool include {spatial/geographic data, online graph algorithms, and computational social science (broadly speaking)}.

 Prior to Columbia, I spent one year as a staff researcher at Duke, working with Jonathan Mattingly and Greg Herschlag on using hierarchical MCMC methods to sample Congressional districting plans.
 I did my undergrad at CMU, where I got concentrations in Algorithms & Complexity and Robotics and worked with Anupam Gupta on online perfect matchings with deadlines.
 Before that, I spent a summer at NASA's Ames Research Center and a few semesters working in the Biorobotics lab at CMU.